 Present (Westport, CT: Greenwood Press, 1992); www.kofpc.org.

 Dr. Regina Marcia Benjamin, President Barack Obama’s nominee for Surgeon General of the United States, is an accomplished physician whose professional and personal roots are planted deeply in rural America.
-Dr. Benjamin was born in Mobile, Alabama in 1956 and grew up in nearby Daphne, Alabama.
+Dr. Benjamin was nominated for the post by the President on July 13, 2009 and unanimously confirmed by the U.S. Senate on October 29, 2009.

 John Willis Menard, abolitionist, author, journalist and politician, was born in 1838 in Kaskaskia, Illinois, to French Creole parents.
 He was the first African American elected to Congress, but was not seated after a dispute over the election results.
 Menard attended Iberia College, an abolitionist school in Iberia, Ohio.